rrwick/Porechop/README.md

 Porechop can also demultiplex the reads into bins based on which barcode was found.
 This is done by using the `-b` option, which specifies an output directory for the trimmed reads (each barcode in a separate file), instead of `-o`.

-Reads are only assigned to a barcode bin if the match is strong enough (default 75%, change with `--barcode_threshold`) and sufficiently better than the second-best barcode match (default 5% better, change with `--barcode_diff`).
-E.g. with default settings, if barcode NB01 was found at 79% identity and NB02 was found at 76% identity, the read will not be assigned to a barcode bin because the results were too close.
-But if you used `--barcode_diff 1`, then that read _would_ be assigned to the NB01 bin.

 Porechop looks for barcodes at the start and end of each read.
-If the best start-read match is different from the best end-read match, then the read will not be put in a barcode bin (this could be caused by a chimeric read).
-By default, Porechop will bin reads where only one barcode match is found (e.g. NB01 at the read start, nothing at the read end).
-If you use the `--require_two_barcodes` option, Porechop will be more stringent and only assign reads to a barcode bin which have a barcode match at their start _and_ end.
-Also, the `--discard_middle` option is always active when demultiplexing barcoded reads (because the pieces of chimeric reads may belong in separate bins).
+All barcode matches are found, and if the best match is strong enough (default 75%, change with `--barcode_threshold`) and sufficiently better than the second-best barcode match (default 5% better, change with `--barcode_diff`), then the read is assigned to that barcode bin.
+E.g. with default settings, if BC01 was found at 79% identity and BC02 was found at 76% identity, the read will not be assigned to a barcode bin because the results were too close.
+But if you used `--barcode_diff 1`, then that read _would_ be assigned to the BC01 bin.

+By default, Porechop only requires a single barcode match to bin a read.
+If you use the `--require_two_barcodes` option, then it will be much more stringent and assess the start and end of the read independently.
+I.e. to be binned, the start of a read must have a good match for a barcode and the end of the read must also have a good match for the same barcode.
+This will result in far more reads failing to be assigned to a bin, but the reads which are assigned have a very high confidence.
+Note that for some library preps (e.g. the rapid barcoding kit), barcodes may only be at the start of reads, in which case the `--require_two_barcodes` option is not appropriate.

+Note that the `--discard_middle` option is always active when demultiplexing barcoded reads.
+This is because a read with a middle adapter is likely chimeric and the pieces of chimeric reads may belong in separate bins.

 Usage examples:
 * __Default settings__:<br>